-The Board has concluded that these transactions and relationships do not adversely affect the ability or willingness of any of Mr. Willis, Mr. Newman or Ms. Lockhart to act in the best interests of the Company and its shareholders or otherwise compromise their independence, nor are similar transactions in the future expected to adversely affect their independence.
+The Board has concluded that these transactions and relationships do not adversely affect the ability or willingness of any of Mr. Willis to act in the best interests of the Company and its shareholders or otherwise compromise his independence, nor are similar transactions in the future expected to adversely affect his independence.
 The Board took note of the fact that these transactions were ordinary course transactions on standard terms and conditions and that neither company was afforded any special benefits.
-The Board further noted that none of Mr. Willis, Mr. Newman or Ms. Lockhart had involvement in negotiating the terms of the purchases.
+The Board further noted that Mr. Willis had no involvement in negotiating the terms of the purchases.